microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaPasswordSingleSignOnCredential.md

 This example demonstrates how to set the password SSO credentials for the given ObjectId and PasswordSSOObjectId.

 - `PasswordSSOObjectId` parameter specifies the User or Group ID.
-- `ObjectId` parameter specifies the ID of Microsoft Entra ID Object.
+- `ObjectId` parameter specifies the ID of a service principal.

 ## Parameters